-- 8.a Of U.S. addressees (domicile).
-Report in the appropriate column the amount of all lease financing receivables (net of unearned income) of U.S. addressees, as defined for Schedule RC-C, part I, item 10.a, column A, that are past due 30 days or more or are in nonaccrual status as of the report date. - 8.b Of non-U.S. addressees (domicile).
-Report in the appropriate column the amount of all lease financing receivables (net of unearned income) of non-U.S. addressees, as defined for Schedule RC-C, part I, item 10.b, column A, that are past due 30 days or more or are in nonaccrual status as of the report date.
+- 8.aOf U.S. addressees (domicile).
+Report in the appropriate column the amount of all lease financing receivables (net of unearned income) of U.S. addressees included in Schedule RC-C, part I, item 10.a, column A, that are past due 30 days or more or are in nonaccrual status as of the report date. - 8.b Of non-U.S. addressees (domicile).
+Report in the appropriate column the amount of all lease financing receivables (net of unearned income) of non-U.S. addressees included in Schedule RC-C, part I, item 10.b, column A, that are past due 30 days or more or are in nonaccrual status as of the report date.

 Debt securities and other assets.
 Report in the appropriate column all assets other than loans and leases reportable in Schedule RC-C that are past due 30 days or more or are in nonaccrual status as of the report date.
 Include such assets as debt securities and interest-bearing balances due from depository institutions.
+Also include operating lease payments receivable that have been recorded as assets in Schedule RC, item 11, when the operating lease is past due 30 days or more or in nonaccrual status.

 Exclude other real estate owned reportable in Schedule RC, item 7, and other repossessed assets reportable in Schedule RC, item 11, such as automobiles, boats, equipment, appliances, and similar personal property.

 Loans and leases reported in items 1 through 8 above which are wholly or partially guaranteed by the U.S. Government.
-Report in the appropriate column the aggregate book value of all loans and leases reported in items 1 through 8 above for which repayment of principal is wholly or partially guaranteed by the U.S. Government, including its agencies and its government-sponsored agencies.
+Report in the appropriate column the aggregate recorded investment in all loans and leases reported in items 1 through 8 above for which repayment of principal is wholly or partially guaranteed or insured by the U.S. Government, including its agencies and its government-sponsored agencies.
 Examples include loans guaranteed by the FDIC (through loss-sharing arrangements in FDIC-assisted acquisitions), the Small Business Administration, and the Federal Housing Administration.
-Amounts need not be reported in this item and in item 10.a below if they are considered immaterial.
+Amounts need not be reported in this item and in items 10.a and 10.b below if they are considered immaterial.

-Exclude from this item loans and leases guaranteed by state or local governments, state or local government agencies, foreign (non-U.S.) governments, and private agencies or organizations.
+Exclude from this item loans and leases guaranteed or insured by state or local governments, state or local government agencies, foreign (non-U.S.) governments, and private agencies or organizations.
 Also exclude loans and leases collateralized by securities issued by the U.S. Government, including its agencies and its government-sponsored agencies.

 Guaranteed portion of loans and leases included in item 10 above.
-Report in the appropriate column the maximum amount recoverable from the U.S. Government, including its agencies and its government-sponsored agencies, under the guarantee provisions applicable to the loans and leases included in Schedule RC-N, item 10, above.
+Report in the appropriate column the maximum amount recoverable from the U.S. Government, including its agencies and its government-sponsored agencies, under the guarantee or insurance provisions applicable to the loans and leases included in Schedule RC-N, item 10, above.